Multiple dispersive bounds. I) The z-expansion: The BGL expansion

 Finally, we comment briefly on the role of the auxiliary variable $t_0$, which fixes the value of $t$ at which $z(t_0; t_0) = 0$.
-The form factor $f$ cannot depend on the choice of $t_0$.
-Thus, since the Blaschke product $B(z)$ as well as the bound $\chi^U$ are independent of $t_0$ by construction, both the kinematical function $\phi(z)$ and the BGL coefficients $a_k$ must depend on $t_0$ in such a way to cancel any possible dependence of $f(z)$ on $t_0$.
+The value of $t_0$ may be chosen according to the requirement of accelerating as much as possible the convergence of the truncated BGL expansion\,(\ref{eq:BGL_truncated}).
+In Refs.\,\cite{Boyd:1994tt, Boyd:1995sq, Bourrely:2008za} it is argued that for semileptonic process $H_1 \to H_2 \ell \nu_\ell$ an optimal choice could be $t_0 = t_{opt} = (m_1 + m_2) \left( \sqrt{m_1} - \sqrt{m_2} \right)^2$, which minimizes the truncation error of the expansion\,(\ref{eq:BGL_truncated}) as estimated in Refs.\,\cite{Boyd:1995sq, Boyd:1997kz}.
+However, the form factor cannot depend on the choice of $t_0$.
+Since the Blaschke product $B(z)$ as well as the bound $\chi^U$ are independent of $t_0$ by construction, both the kinematical function $\phi(z)$ and the BGL coefficients $a_k$ must depend on $t_0$ in such a way to cancel any possible dependence of $f(z)$ on $t_0$.
 This implies that any difference in the truncated BGL $z$-expansions\,(\ref{eq:BGL_truncated}) corresponding to different values of $t_0$ may signal that the truncation error is not under full control.
-Alternatively, the value of $t_0$ can be chosen according to the requirement of accelerating as much as possible the convergence of the truncated BGL expansion\,(\ref{eq:BGL_truncated}).
-In Refs.\,\cite{Boyd:1994tt, Boyd:1995sq, Bourrely:2008za} it is argued that for semileptonic process $H_1 \to H_2 \ell \nu_\ell$ an optimal choice could be $t_0 = t_{opt} = (m_1 + m_2) \left( \sqrt{m_1} - \sqrt{m_2} \right)^2$, which minimizes the truncation error of the expansion\,(\ref{eq:BGL_truncated}) estimated as in Refs.\,\cite{Boyd:1995sq, Boyd:1997kz}.